ylw24/flappybird/README.md

 # flappybird
-A typical flappybird game with single and multiplayer modes.
+A custom flappybird game with single and multiplayer modes.
 Keeps track of highscore.
 In settings, one can delete the highscores, return to game menu, or exit the game.
-hsa_ufa is a package that someone else has made; otherwise, all are coded from scratch.
+hsa_ufa is a package that someone else has made; all else were coded from scratch.

 ## packages: